Ypout07/cornhacks/README.md

 ## The Problem

 Today's food supply chains are fragmented, leading to a major issue: a lack of trust and traceability.
 When a product recall occurs or quality issues arise, tracing the exact point of failure is slow, costly, and often impossible.
-Consumers often demand more information about the origins of their food and desire a source of accountablitily for the upcharged "organic" or "fair-trade" produce they're purchasing.
+Consumers often demand more information about the origins of their food and desire a source of accountability for the upcharged "organic" or "fair-trade" produce they're purchasing.

 ## The Solution: An Immutable, Stateless Ledger